 Individual clinical strengths and opportunities at each location are emphasized.
 Medical students rotate through the three centers at various stages of their medical education to benefit from a full spectrum of experiences.

-Development efforts are underway for a fourth Regional Academic Health Center in Odessa to serve the Permian Basin.
-Land was deeded in late 1981 for construction of facilities for the center.
+Development efforts for a fourth Regional Academic Health Center in Odessa to serve the Permian Basin culminated in construction of facilities for the center in early 1986.